gorkemvarol/Multi_Touch_Attribution_Modeling/README.md

 <img width="421" alt="Screenshot 2024-08-19 at 1 07 05 PM" src="https://github.com/user-attachments/assets/25ab6ab7-ec18-405d-8c25-4d875a590f04">

-Despite these complexities, some identifiers are more frequently used than others:
+Despite the complexities, some identifiers are more frequently used than others:

 Cookie ID: While facing challenges due to privacy regulations, cookie IDs remain prevalent in many MTA implementations.
 User ID: Provided by platforms like Google Analytics, user IDs are often used as a foundational identifier.